We may receive compensation when you click on links to products from our partners.

 4. Write Down Your Goals

 The common goal is to be financially stable.
 But, every individual has their own set of goals in their life.
-This can both be both long- and short-term goal.
+This can both be a long- and short-term goal.

 As you choose a degree, you have to assess your goals, too.
 That way, you can make an ascertainment as to whether or not the degrees on your list can help lead you to any of your goals.